xavimaass/xavimaass.github.io/_pages/about.md

 ---

 # About Me
-I’m an engineering graduate from Universidad de Chile who took part in a 2 year Double De- gree Program at CentraleSupélec (France).
+I am a mathematical engineer from Universidad de Chile who took part in a 2 year Double De- gree Program at CentraleSupélec (France).
 I have recently finished a Master’s Degree in Ap- plied Mathematics, and seek to pursue a PhD in topics related to Machine Learning Theory.
 My academic achievements, spanning fascinating applied projects as well as a robust maths